 Before making a financial commitment to owning a franchise, you need to ensure you mitigate one of the risks, which is that the franchise is based on a fad or a trend.

 Find out whether there is a continuous demand for your service or product before buying a franchise.
 Conduct research to find out how long the franchise has been in existence and whether you believe the product will continually be in demand.

 Ask yourself the following questions when determining whether there will be a lasting demand before buying a franchise:

 Owning a franchise means you will be entering into a fully committed long-term relationship with the franchisor.
 You need to consider the extent of this relationship along with any associated parameters and restrictions, before agreeing to enter into a franchise agreement.

-Find out things like, how the franchisor is paid and whether you need to pay a franchise fee and royalties.
+Before purchasing a franchise, consider how the franchisor is paid and whether you need to pay a franchise fee and royalties.
 If you must pay royalties, determine the percentage and frequency.
 Also, be clear about what you get as a franchisee for your royalty payments.

 Ask yourself the following questions when evaluating the on-going relationship between you and your franchisor:

-Buying a franchise means you need to be familiar with many different aspects of running a business, as well as managing the franchisee and franchisor relationship.
+Owning a franchise means you need to be familiar with many different aspects of running a business, as well as managing the franchisee and franchisor relationship.
 You must determine whether the franchisor is willing to support you in terms of all aspects of running the business.